Media OS had features.What it didn't have was a plan.So we built the missing middle.

 Chosen

-Reset the direction after the sprint.
-Keep the future-state vision as a north star, but design the MVP around user agency — surface the information, let the planner make the call.
+Reset after the AI ideation phase.
+Keep the Stitch prototype as a research artifact — proof of what's possible — but design the MVP around user agency.
+Surface the information, let the planner make the call.

 Rejected

-Keep the sprint output directly in the MVP.
-Faster to ship, closer to the vision that had just energized leadership.
-Risk: building a tool that told planners what to do instead of helping them think.
+Carry the Stitch prototype directly into the MVP.
+Faster to ship, closer to a vision that already looked polished.
+Risk: a tool that told planners what to do instead of helping them think.

-The call: The sprint did what sprints are supposed to do — it opened the ceiling.
-The MVP's job was different.
+The call: The MVP's job was different from the prototype's job.
 It needed to give planners a place to reason, not a system that reasoned for them.

 Final Designs